-- 93% of patients were satisfied with the practice's opening hours compared to the national average of 78% - 99% of patients said they could get through easily to the practice by phone compared to the national average of 73%
+- 91% of patients were satisfied with the practice's opening hours compared to the CCG average of 83% and national average of 78%. - 93% of patients said they could get through easily to the practice by phone compared to the CCG average of 76% and national average of 73%.

-Patients told us on the day of the inspection that they were able to get appointments when they needed them.
+People told us on the day of the inspection that they were able to get appointments when they needed them.